artineering-io/flair-docs/_includes/effects/toon-lines.md

  <figcaption>Breakdown - Line Width Range and Line Width Factor</figcaption>
 </figure>

-#### Line Width Factor
+#### Line Width Depth Factor
-The factor to multiply the toon and sketch line width, depending on the distance to the camera defined in the _Line Width Range_.
+The factor to multiply the toon and sketch line width, depending on the distance to the camera defined in the _Line Width Depth Range_.
 The first value is at _Close_ distance and the second value is at _Far_ distance.

 <figure>
 	<video autoplay loop muted playsinline>
 	    <source src="/media/effects/lines/line-range-factor.mp4" type="video/mp4">
 	</video>
-	<figcaption>Line width changes according to the Line Width Range and Line Width Factor.</figcaption>
+	<figcaption>Line width changes according to the Line Width Depth Range and Line Width Depth Factor.</figcaption>
 </figure>

 You can set both of these values to 1.0 if you do not wish to modify the _Line Width_ along the depth.